PatrykMojs/PatrykMojs/README.md

 #  Hi there! 👋 I'm Patryk
 I am a **Full-Stack Developer** specializing in the creation of modern web applications and software.
 I have completed my engineering studies in **Web Application Programming**, and I am currently continuing my education with a master's degree, specializing in **Artificial Intelligence Applications**.

-In my professional work, I use **C#** to develop efficient and scalable software.
+In my work, I use **C#** to develop efficient and scalable software.
 When creating web applications, I work with **React** and **JavaScript**, which allows me to build dynamic and interactive user interfaces.
 I seamlessly integrate the backend with the frontend, ensuring full functionality and application optimization.

 I am passionate about modern technologies and continuously expand my skills in programming, system architecture, and artificial intelligence.